 Guilty.
 Not Guilty.

 Those are the only options facing Ebony Jones.
-She is standing trial on second degree murder charges in the death of Judge Barker Gordon.
+She is standing trial in the death of Judge Barker Gordon.
 A crime she says she did not commit.
 Defended by her boyfriend, and former State Attorney James Parnell, the two of them are left at the mercy of the jury.
 Do they believe Ebony is a cold and calculated killer, or a domestic abuse survivor defending herself the best way she knew how?

 This contentious fate threatens to erode her relationship with James.
-Together they must decide whether it was lust, love, or lies that has kept them together.
-As they unpack the roots of their relationship, the circumstances of Judge Gordon’s death, and what comes next, Ebony and James are forced to decide whether what they have is real.
-Is the truth of their relationship blurred by intertwined lines that can’t be uncrossed?
-Or is it stuck in the middle of life’s greatest trick, the way an experience was lived versus the way it was remembered?
+As they unpack the roots of their relationship, the circumstances of Judge Gordon’s death, and what comes next, Ebony and James are forced to decide if what has kept them together is lust, love, or lies.
 In the fight for freedom, truth, and justice Ebony and James push the boundaries of their affection, and complicate the laws of their attraction, as they ask each other and are forced to answer: What’s the appeal?